 Rubrics – An Introduction: This webpage provides an introduction to rubrics, highlighting why rubrics should be used for certain assessments, the necessary components of a rubric, and the types of rubrics that can be used.

-Teaching Evaluation Strategies: On this webpage, we have provided the tools to aid you in teaching evaluation through self-evaluation strategies or peer-evaluation strategies.
+Teaching Evaluation Frameworks: On this webpage, we have provided the tools to aid you in teaching evaluation through self-evaluation strategies or peer-evaluation strategies.

 Teaching Evaluation Toolbox: This tool was created with both the reviewer and the person reviewed in mind.
 To this end, this guide is divided into two sections – one containing helpful tips for evaluators and the other with advice for those being evaluated.
 The latter includes faculty up for tenure and lecturers up for review and promotion.